Serving all people by providing personalized health and wellness through exemplary care, education and research.

 These symptoms may be the result of primary bone cancer or of other, less serious causes.
-A person with any of these symptoms should see a doctor right away.
+A person with any of these symptoms should see a healthcare provider right away.

-A: Once cancer is diagnosed with a biopsy (removal of a piece of tumor to be looked at under a microscope), it needs to be staged.
+Once cancer is diagnosed with a biopsy (removal of a piece of tumor to be looked at under a microscope), it needs to be staged.
 Staging is the process of testing that's used to learn a cancer's grade and how widespread it is.
-Doctors use X-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI) scans to help determine the stage of primary bone cancer.
-It is important to know the stage so that the doctor can decide what kind of treatment is best for you.
-The stage at diagnosis helps to determine prognosis as well.
+Healthcare providers use X-rays, computed tomography (CT) scans, magnetic resonance imaging (MRI) scans, and other tests to help determine the stage of primary bone cancer.
+It is important to know the stage so that the healthcare provider can determine your best treatment choices.
+The stage at diagnosis helps to determine prognosis (outlook) as well.

 Bone cancers are also judged by how well-developed the cells are that make up the cancer.
 This is called the grade of the cancer.
 Grade 1 and 2 cancers are considered low-grade and tend to grow more slowly.
 Grade 3 and 4 cancers are high-grade and tend to grow and spread more quickly.

 Chemotherapy.
-The goal of chemotherapy is to use drugs to shrink and destroy bone cancer cells.
+The goal of chemotherapy is to use medicines to shrink and destroy bone cancer cells.
 It can be used to shrink the tumor before surgery.
 It can also be given after surgery to try to lower the risk the cancer will come back, or it may be used to treat cancers that are more advanced.
-The drug may be injected into the body through a vein.
-The drug travels throughout the body killing cancer cells.
+The medicine may be injected into the body through a vein.
+The medicine travels throughout the body killing cancer cells.

 Radiation therapy.
 The goal of radiation is to kill cancer cells by using powerful X-ray energy.
-Doctors also use radiation to ease the symptoms of bone cancer.
+Healthcare providers also use radiation to ease the symptoms of bone cancer.
 External radiation uses a machine to direct radiation to the outside of the body.
-For internal radiation, a doctor inserts radioactive substances inside the body.
+For internal radiation, a healthcare provider inserts radioactive substances inside the body.

-Doctors are always looking for new ways to treat bone cancer.
+Healthcare providers are always looking for new ways to treat bone cancer.
 They test new methods in clinical research trials.
-Before starting treatment, people should ask their doctor if they should consider any clinical trials.
+Before starting treatment, people should ask their healthcare provider if they should consider any clinical trials.

-A: Clinical trials are studies of new cancer treatments.
-Doctors run clinical trials to learn how well new treatments work and what their side effects are.
-If a treatment looks promising, doctors compare it to current treatments to see if it works better or has fewer side effects.
+Clinical trials are studies of new cancer treatments.
+Healthcare providers run clinical trials to learn how well new treatments work and what their side effects are.
+If a treatment looks promising, healthcare providers compare it to current treatments to see if it works better or has fewer side effects.
 People in these studies may get access to new treatments before FDA approves them for the public.
-These trials also help further the understanding of cancer and help people who may develop cancer n the future.
+These trials also help further the understanding of cancer and help people who may develop cancer in the future.

 Being diagnosed with a rare type of cancer